supercat1337/mysql-to-json/README.md

 -   `--db_host HOST`: The host of the MySQL database.
 Default is localhost.
 -   `--user USER`: The user of the MySQL database.
 Default is root.
 -   `--password PASS`: The password of the MySQL database.
 Default is empty.
+-   `--open`: Open the default browser with the URL.
 -   `--help`: Show this help message.

 ## Example Usage